sato-ryota/RoboND-DeepLearning-Project/code/writeup.md

 if I reduce number of epochs or increase learning rate , the model is overfit the data. training error decrease, but validation error increase.
 I use batch to calculate efficient.
 If batch size is big , I need to big memory.
+batch_size: number of training samples/images that get propagated through the network in a single pass. now we use 128 images.
+num_epochs: the number of epochs to train for. number of times the entire training dataset gets propagated through the network.
+Using bigger num_epochs improve accuracy. but we need to be attention to overfit.
+steps_per_epoch: the number of batches per epoch. this number decide to update the gradient.
+workers: maximum number of processes to spin up.
+This can affect the training speed and is dependent on the hardware.

 #### 3. The student has a clear understanding and is able to identify the use of various techniques and concepts in network layers indicated by the write-up.